mhzawadi/PicoCMS-RequestUrl/README.md

 # PicoCMS-RequestUrl
-Do something else on RequestUrl
+Show ascii art when curled

 * [Installation](#installation)

 ## Installation

-Copy the `requesturl.php` file to the `plugins/` directory of your Pico Project.
+Copy the `ascii_art` directory to the `plugins/` directory of your Pico Project.